elverdaderobutschito/WP-Static-File-Generator/README.md

 "Remove WordPress Classes" will get rid of all CSS-classes from WordPress.

 An example for usage can be found in the sources.

+index.html is an example of how to set up your template.